Caption manager

 This glossary can be used, for example, to restore capital letters that were forgotten during speech-to-text conversion.
 It can also be used to insert formatting tags :

 Note that it may be necessary to place spaces before and/or after search strings to identify them as whole words.
-Care should also be taken to avoid self-embedding rules (such as those on the second and third lines), as these would create unwanted repetitions if glossary rules were applied multiple times.
+Care should also be taken to avoid self-embedding rules (such as those on the second and third lines), as these would create unwanted repetitions when glossary rules are applied multiple times.

 Another feature is available for geeks familiar with regular expression syntax : files containing sets of replacement strings applicable to preg_replace() commands (in PHP syntax).
 These preg_replace() rules are applied before the glossary search-and-replace rules.
 As shown below, their sensibility to context solves the problem of repeated self-embedding rewrites.